Dkaka/baselink_map_pose/README.md

 Load in a ros bag or capture stream from PlotJuggler.
 Please refer to the  [PlotJuggler-GitHub](https://github.com/facontidavide/PlotJuggler) for installation and basic usage.

-Use the right mouse click [PlotJuggler CheatSHeet](https://www.plotjuggler.io/cheatsheet) to load in pose.psosition.x and pose.psosition.y and other ones as shown below:
+Use the right mouse click [PlotJuggler CheatSHeet](https://www.plotjuggler.io/cheatsheet) to load in `pose.psosition.x` and `pose.psosition.y` and other ones as shown below (legends on the top right):

 ![2](./image/2.png)